 Water Infrastructure NSW and Hunter Water are committed to building and maintaining respectful, trusted and collaborative relationships with relevant communities and stakeholders to ensure this proposed water infrastructure project achieves the best possible outcomes.

-We will provide ample opportunities for local communities and stakeholders, including Traditional Owners and First Nations communities, to have their say on the project as it progresses.
+Engagement on the project is ongoing, and both partner agencies will continue to provide opportunities for local communities and stakeholders, including Traditional Owners and First Nations communities, to have their say on the project as it progresses.

-Upcoming public engagement opportunities will be highlighted on this project webpage and on the Water Group’s stakeholder engagement page.
+Upcoming public engagement opportunities will be highlighted on the Department of Planning and Environment’s project webpage and on the Water Group’s stakeholder engagement page.